What Is A DBS, Do You Need It & How Do You Get One?

 If there is ever a safeguarding issue within your household or organisation and the people working or volunteering with children and/or vulnerable adults have not been adequately checked, you could be held legally liable.
 To prevent this possibility SAFE advises standard or enhanced DBS checks are conducted on all eligible staff and volunteers within your home or organisation.

-How to Apply for a DBS Check
+How do you apply for a DBS Check?

 Most recruitment agencies will be able to apply for a DBS Check on your behalf as part of your application process.
-If you are not working with a recruitment agency then you can apply for a Basic DBS Check yourself, only an organisation is able to apply for a Standard or Enhanced DBS Check –all checks can be applied using this ONLINE APPLICATION FORM.
+If you are not working with a recruitment agency then you can apply for a Basic DBS Check yourself, only an organisation is able to apply for a Standard or Enhanced DBS Check – all checks can be applied using this ONLINE APPLICATION FORM.

 How Long Will a DBS Check Take?